abhidtu2014/Image-splicing-detection/README.md

 # Image-splicing-detection
 Project is about detecting spliced images using extracted features of image and SVM classifier.

+This repository includes various image features that can be used to detect image splicing and two research papers.
-This is a research project. so, can't upload the files :p.
+It doesn't includes the fitness_svm matlab file as this is a research project.